Vallentyne/SAIL/README.md

 The critical Azure services in supporting the deployment of sovereign AI models in Canada are [Microsoft Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-azure-ai-foundry?view=foundry&preserve-view=true) and [Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning?view=azureml-api-2).

 We will provide a comprehensive review of deployment approaches and templates for AI models satisfying the two soverignity requirements of data at rest and in-transit staying within Canada borders.
-Infrastructure as Code is not _yet_ available in this repo but is coming soon!
+Infrastructure as Code and a number of deployment configuration scripts are not _yet_ available in this repo but is coming soon!

 ## Microsoft Foundry AI model deployment options